swetha75508/credit_risk_prediction1/README.md

 # 🏦 Credit Risk Prediction

-📌 Project Overview
-The Credit Risk Prediction project is a machine learning application that predicts whether a loan applicant is likely to be a Low Credit Risk or High Credit Risk based on their financial and personal information.Built using Python, Scikit-learn, and Streamlit providing interactive web interface where user can enter applicant details and receive instant credit risk predictions.
+A Machine Learning web application built using Python, Scikit-learn, and Streamlit to predict whether a loan applicant is a Low Credit Risk or High Credit Risk based on demographic, financial, and loan-related information.

+---
+## 📌 Project Overview
+This application predicts the credit risk of loan applicants using Machine Learning.
+It helps financial institutions assess the likelihood of loan default by analyzing applicant information such as age, income, home ownership, employment length, loan purpose, loan amount, interest rate, previous loan default history, and credit history length.

+---
-📊 Features
+## 🚀 Features
+- Predict applicant credit risk instantly
-- Interactive web application using Streamlit
+- Interactive Streamlit web application
-- predicts applicants credit risk
-- Accepts multiple applicant and loan-related inputs
-- Display prediction result (Low Risk or High Risk)
+- Displays Low Credit Risk or High Credit Risk
+- Shows prediction probability
-- Integrated Preprocessing and prediction pipeline
+- Integrated preprocessing and prediction pipeline
-- shows prediction confidence using probability
+- Simple and user-friendly interface
 - Real-time credit risk prediction

+---
-🛠️ Technologies Used
+## 🛠️ Technologies Used
 - Python
 - Pandas
 - NumPy